gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

 ## Background

-I’m always looking for ways to network with like-minded people.
-Last month, I [posted on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7236405029618774016/) to connect with like minded people using a Google Form.
-I received about 10 responses!
-All the engineers were based out of India, except one from Switzerland.
-It was amazing to connect with them and learn about their work, challenges, and growth over the years.
-I even shared some cool stats from these calls in [another LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7243656624869949440/).
-I'm excited to connect with more people in the future and want to capture some highlights from these discussions in a blog post.
-Many of these calls included requests for guidance, and I'm eager to share my thoughts publicly to help even more people.
-If you wish to connect anytime in future, fill [this form](https://docs.google.com/forms/d/e/1FAIpQLScRLZv4vIHkOm68vmrTLw3KCnnQG1lOGkEkWNahphcKCt7HKg/viewform) and add me on [LinkedIn](https://www.linkedin.com/in/gagan93/).
+I'm always looking for opportunities to engage with people who share similar interests and experiences.
+Recently, I shared a [Google Form](https://www.linkedin.com/feed/update/urn:li:activity:7236405029618774016/) to connect with others, and I was thrilled to receive about 10 responses!
+Most of the engineers were based in India, with one from Switzerland.
+It was great to chat about their work, challenges, and career growth, and I learned a lot from these conversations.

+After some of these discussions, I posted a few [interesting insights](https://www.linkedin.com/feed/update/urn:li:activity:7243656624869949440/) from our calls.
+I’m now writing this (detailed) post to share some highlights and reflections, as many of the conversations included requests for advice that could benefit a wider audience.

 ## What all we discussed?

+In this section, I am sharing all the key points that we discussed during our calls.
+Each of these points will be explored in detail in the sections that follow.
 Most of the engineers had 4-7 years of experience and wanted advice on career growth along with potential future work and challenges.
 Here's what we talked about:

 1. **Why am I doing this for free?
 Do I offer paid mentorship? -** Not everyone asked this but two separate people asked each of these questions.

-2. **Interview preparation** - Half of them were either in their notice period or actively searching for new opportunities.
+2. **How to prepare for Interviews?** - Half of them were either in their notice period or actively searching for new opportunities.
 I was able to provide detailed insights on this topic, having recently gone through a job transition myself.
 Additionally, I shared thoughts on various learning resources because all available content is not of good quality.

-3. **How large teams work?** - Surprisingly, I’ve never worked in really large teams or organisations, but I’ve handled cross team collaborations and also read how teams operate in large companies.
-So I could give them some idea on this.
+3. **How do large teams work?** - It's fascinating to observe how massive products like YouTube, Amazon S3, or Uber are developed and maintained.
+These platforms are supported by extensive teams that collaborate across different regions and time zones.
+Understanding the dynamics of such large teams can provide valuable insights into how complex projects are managed and delivered successfully.

 4. **How do I hire people?** - I’ve given interviews at about 6-8 companies before switching this time.
 But at LocoNav, I had interviewed &gt; 200 people for various engineering roles including Senior Engineers, Managers, QA engineers, Devops.
 So I shared some insights here based on my experience.

-5. **Cultural differences between Indian and non-Indian teams**
+5. **What are cultural differences between Indian and non-Indian teams?** \- I discussed this with someone working outside India who also had experience working in India.
+Many others have shared similar insights, especially those who have dealt with "not so good" bosses.

-6. **How do you handle/convey delays across layers of stakeholders?**
+6. **How do you handle/convey delays across layers of stakeholders?** \- Handling this can be challenging, especially when it involves end customers.
+We'll discuss a framework that helps keep everyone satisfied.

-7. **Big Tech engineers are superior to us** - Someone had this in their mind, so had to discuss around this inferiority complex.
+7. **Are Big Tech engineers are superior to us?** - Someone had this in their mind, so had to discuss around this inferiority complex.
 Another guy had a question - *Why my friends in big tech companies get paid so much if they do same work as we do?*

-8. **Growing as an Engineer, not a Java Engineer or Ruby Engineer** - It's important to be skilled in at least one language, but it's even more important to stay flexible and ready to learn anything new that comes your way.
+8. **How to grow as an Engineer (not a Java Engineer or Ruby Engineer)** - It's important to be skilled in at least one language, but it's even more important to stay flexible and ready to learn anything new that comes your way.

 9. **How to know about scale without working on scale**? - Not everyone gets a chance to work on scale or work on certain things like Devops, but many companies seek that experience.
 How to counter that?

 10. **How I generally approach learning anything new?** - I was asked this question in an interview also.
 I’ll also share what I call as **continuous learning**.

-11. **How often your managers sync and how does it impact your growth**? - I’ve been managed by all sorts of people — from those who didn’t sync in months to the current org where managers mostly sync weekly.
+11. **How often your managers sync and how does it impact your growth?** - I’ve been managed by all sorts of people — from those who didn’t sync in months to the current org where managers mostly sync weekly.

 12. **How to know about team’s culture before joining?** - While salary details are clear before you join, it's tough to understand a company's culture until you start working there.
 However, there's a simple trick you can use to learn about the company before accepting an offer.